nospaceships/node-net-ping/README.md

  * `networkProtocol` - Either the constant `ping.NetworkProtocol.IPv4` or the
    constant `ping.NetworkProtocol.IPv6`, defaults to the constant `ping.NetworkProtocol.IPv4`
+ * `packetSize` - How many bytes each ICMP echo request packet should be, defaults to `16`, if the value specified is less that `8` then the value `8` will be used
  * `retries` - Number of times to re-send a ping requests, defaults to `1`
  * `timeout` - Number of milliseconds to wait for a response before re-trying or failing, defaults to `2000`